lucasgerrits/BombFX2/README.md

 The following packages will be needed to be included in the /vendor directory:

-[ComfyJS](https://github.com/instafluff/ComfyJS) - Comfiest Twitch Chat Library for JavaScript | NodeJS + Browser Support
+* [ComfyJS](https://github.com/instafluff/ComfyJS) - Comfiest Twitch Chat Library for JavaScript | NodeJS + Browser Support
 This simplifies chat (via TMI.js), bits, subs, and channel point reward events from Twitch.
 The creator also streams!

+* [Azure cognitive-services-speech-sdk-js](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/quickstarts/setup-platform?pivots=programming-language-javascript) - provides speech-to-text capabilities with an Azure Speech resource.

-[aws-sdk-js-3](https://github.com/aws/aws-sdk-js-v3) - Modularized AWS SDK for JavaScript.
+* [aws-sdk-js-3](https://github.com/aws/aws-sdk-js-v3) - Modularized AWS SDK for JavaScript.
 Used for Amazon Polly text-to-speech services.

-[obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js) - allows Javascript-based connections to the Open Broadcaster Software plugin obs-websocket.
+* [obs-websocket-js v5](https://github.com/obs-websocket-community-projects/obs-websocket-js) - allows Javascript-based connections to the Open Broadcaster Software plugin obs-websocket.
 Needed for most websocket calls to manipulate scenes, sources, and filters in OBS.
-Note: This project currently relies on specifically v4.0.3 with a push to v5 soon (which is a breaking release).

 ## Interfaces With